Projects

 PROJECT AREAS:

-• better understanding of how stem cells are used during muscle regeneration
+• understand the role of stem cells during muscle regeneration and repair

-• treatments for muscular dystrophy using zebrafish models
+• develop treatments for inherited rare diseases using cellular and animal models

 RESEARCH GROUPS: